snail007/goproxy/README.md

 - HTTP, socks proxy which has multi parents proxy load balancing?
 - HTTP (s) proxy support PAC?
 - Welcome joining group feedback...

-### How to use the source code?

-Recommend go1.10.1.
-`go get github.com/snail007/goproxy`
-use command cd to enter your go SRC directory
-then cd to enter `github.com/snail007/goproxy`.
-Direct compilation:`go build -o proxy`
-execution: `go run *.go`
-`utils` is a toolkit, and `service` is a specific service class.

 ### License
 Proxy is licensed under GPLv3 license.